Credit for recognised learning appeal

 - the application for credit for recognised learning was lodged on time; and

-- all required documentation (see procedure Credit Documentation Requirements [where is this?]) was supplied with the original application.
+- all required documentation (see procedure Credit Documentation Requirements) was supplied with the original application.

 Step 1: Raise your concerns